When You’re Smiling

 In Calgary Tim pursued his passion of playing music.
 He joined a local jazz group called The Swinging Bovines and began to sing at a local restaurant each weekend.
 In 1995 Tim branched out on his own to record his debut album called "Wiseass Crooner".
 Soon Tim was touring throughout Canada promoting the album.
 His next albums came in 1999 when he recorded a special holiday album called "Love at Christmas" which he sold 20,000 copies to La Senza Lingerie to sell at their stores across the nation.
 That sales and marketing job at MCA had paid off.

 CBC was looking for a new host for the launch of the "new" CBC Radio 2.
 They were looking for a new host for an yet unnamed jazz show that would be on six nights a week.
 They had heard about Tim’s delivery style and believed that he could host a show with jazz music for all Canadians.
 Tim was hired for a four month trial period for the weekend portion of the new show Tonic.
-Tim has been with CBC Radio 2 since 2007 and now Tim is the full time host six nights a week. read more…
+Tim was with CBC Radio 2 from 2007 to 2017.

 Tim lives in Calgary with his wife and two children.
 He supports The Calgary Food bank, Cancer charities and daily acts of kindness.

 In 2018 Tim unveiled a new show called: